MoritzPatek/MoritzPatek/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on the backend of the commercial project "Babyelefant"
-- 🌱 I’m learning frontend developemnt and about AI
+- 🌱 I’m learning frontend development and about AI

 ## About me
 - I'm a full stack developer